Ricette di Sicilia

 🛒 Ingredients

-- ✓ 100 g strong white flour (Manitoba type)
+- ✓ 100 g Manitoba flour

 - ✓ 150 g plain flour

-- ✓ 150 ml room-temperature water
+- ✓ 150 ml water at room temperature

 - ✓ 5 g fine salt

-- ✓ 2 g fresh baker’s yeast
+- ✓ 2 g fresh brewer’s yeast

-- ✓ Vegetable oil for frying
+- ✓ vegetable oil for frying

 👨🍳 Preparation